EKGF/movie-demonstrator/overview.md

 ## Design decisions

-We will ignore the Movie Lab detailed tech ontologies e.g. camera capabilities since not relevant for use case of movie green lighting.
+We will ignore the Movie Lab detailed tech ontologies with details such as 'camera capabilities' since this is not relevant for the use case regarding movie green lighting.